 Another of the best restaurants in Marrakech is Le Jardin, and for good reason.

 Tucked away within the medina, Le Jardin is one of the most beautiful restaurants in Marrakech.
-Set in an idyllic courtyard garden, Le Jardin serves up the best pastillas in Marrakech. in fact – probably Morocco!
+Set in an idyllic courtyard garden, Le Jardin serves up the best pastillas in Marrakech.
+In fact – probably Morocco!

 Atay Cafe